mohammad-oghli/Codility-Training/readme.md

 * `Task` which explain the problem with input sample and output.
 * `Solution` which contains the successful submitted code in python (commented code in the solution contains another alternative solution).

-You can test solutions on **Codility** platform using any programming languages from the following link: https://app.codility.com/programmers/lessons/1-iterations/
+You can test solutions on **Codility** platform using any programming language from the following link: https://app.codility.com/programmers/lessons/1-iterations/

 **Made with ❤ by Mohamad Oghli**